 number of credits taken

-Credits taken after eighth grade promotion will be reflected on the high school transcript and will be figured into the student’s GPA with the exception of Special Education courses, student assistant, the P.A.S.S. program, the alternative program, pass/fail courses and community service credit.
+Credits taken after eighth grade promotion will be reflected on the high school transcript and will be figured into the student’s GPA with the exception of student assistant, the P.A.S.S. program, the alternative program, pass/fail courses and community service credit.
 Regular high school courses taken at the elementary level, prior to eighth grade promotion, will be noted on the student’s transcript, but will not be figured into the student’s high school GPA.

 The Cumulative Difficulty Weight (CDW) is a measure of the overall rigor of a student’s academic course load compared to that of other students and is utilized to determine class ranking for college entrance and scholarship opportunities.